aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 | **Memory poisoning propagation** | 5.0 | +1.0 | +0.5 | +0.5 | — | +0.5 | **7.5 High** |
 | **Hallucination cascade** (NVIDIA) | 5.5 | +1.0 | — | — | — | +0.5 | **7.0 High** |

 The pattern: attacks that chain multiple ASI categories consistently score Critical.
 Stealth and cascading are the two most common modifiers.
-Every attack in this table benefited from at least one AI-specific modifier, confirming that standard CVSS alone underscores agentic AI vulnerabilities.
+Every attack in this table benefited from at least one AI-specific modifier, confirming that standard CVSS alone underestimates agentic AI vulnerabilities.

 ---

-## Writing the Red Team Assessment Report
+## Writing the red team assessment report

 Every finding from your testing should be documented in a structured report.
 Here's the template mapped to the OWASP and MITRE frameworks:

-### Report Structure
+### Report structure

 **1. Executive Summary** (1 page, non-technical)